Keep Bees Away From Hummingbird Feeders

 Honey bees drinking from a hummingbird feeder image.

-2. look for all red feeders – avoid the color yellow
+• look for all red feeders – avoid the color yellow (very attractive to bees)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 With proper bee guards, the birds will be able to reach deep down to access the syrup with their long tongues.
-The insects will not be able to access the syrup.
+Insects will not be able to access the syrup and have to reason to revisit.

 Red attracts hummingbirds – yellow attracts insects.
 Common hummingbird feeders are red and yellow because that is a bright cherry combination.
 It looks attractive to the homeowner.

-Insects are more attracted to yellow so try to find a feeder that doesn’t have the bright yellow centers.
+Look for a feeders that doesn’t have the bright yellow centers.
 Look for red hummingbird feeders with white or red feeding ports.

 At the beginning of the season, check your hummingbird feeder for leaks.
 Even small drips of sugary syrup can attract bees and wasps.